ottovos/payment-sequence-diagrams/README.md

 # payment-sequence-diagrams
+Collection of sequence diagrams for payment using mermaid

+Source of data:
-Collection of sequence diagrams for payment using mermaid The purpose of the sequence diagrams is to get a quick understanding on how payment brands operate functionally.
+The purpose of the sequence diagrams is to get a quick understanding on how payment brands operate functionally.
 All data is based on publicly available infromation on the internet.

+How to Visualize mermaid sequence diagrams:
+- In Atom install the Mermaid preview
+- In Confluence install mermaid Macro